 Five Questions to Help You Stop the Insanity

-By Imtiaz Manji on June 7, 2013 | 0 commentsYou are probably familiar with the quotation, often attributed to Albert Einstein: "The definition of insanity is doing the same thing over and over and expecting a different result."
+You’re probably familiar with the quotation, often attributed to Albert Einstein: “The definition of insanity is doing the same thing over and over and expecting a different result.”
 It is an observation that certainly applies to case presentation and case acceptance.

 This approach begins with asking yourself some key questions:

 - Did they really decline, or did they just choose to delay?
-The fact is, most "no's" are actually "not right now's."
+The fact is, most “nos” are actually “not right nows.”
 Are insurance or economic issues the main stumbling block?

 - If they did delay, did you ask them when they feel conditions would be better?
 This is crucial information.
 The patient needs to know that their untreated oral health condition will only worsen over time.